thatsprettyfaroutman/simple-covid19-json-fetcher/README.md

 ## Entry Mutator Example

 `entryMutator` is a function that is passed to a map function at the beginning of the data processing.
+It can be used to manipulate the COVID-19 data before its being processed.

 ```javascript
 const covidCountries = await covid19Fetcher(new Date(), {